 Use it as a template to trace and cut out a piece of felt that will serve as a soft backing for the coaster.

-8. Hot glue felt to bottom of tile.
+8. Hot glue felt to the bottom of the tile.

-Glue one side, then attach to bottom of tile.
+Glue one side, then attach to the bottom of the tile.